Rinatabart Sesutecan (Rina-S, PRO1184, GEN1184) for Advanced Solid Tumors (GCT1184-01/ PRO1184-001)

 Inclusion Criteria

-Part A and B: - Histologically or cytologically confirmed metastatic or unresectable solid malignancy including ovarian cancer (must have epithelial ovarian cancer, primary peritoneal cancer, or fallopian tube cancer), endometrial cancer, non-small cell lung cancer (Part A), EGFR-mutated NSCLC (Part B), breast cancer (hormone receptor positive, HER2-negative and triple-negative) (Part A), mesothelioma. - Previously received therapies known to confer clinical benefit. - Measurable disease per RECIST v1.1 for all tumor types other than pleural mesothelioma which will use mRECIST v1.1 at baseline.
-Part C: Participants must have histologically or cytologically confirmed metastatic or unresectable epithelial ovarian cancer as specified below. - High grade serous ovarian cancer, primary peritoneal cancer, or fallopian tube cancer (excluding endometrioid, clear cell carcinomas, mucinous, low grade, and those with a sarcomatous or neuroendocrine element) - Participants must have received 1 to 3 prior lines of therapy.
-Participants who had 1 to 4 prior lines of therapy are allowed if mirvetuximab soravtansine (MIRV) was the last line of therapy. - Participants must have platinum-resistant ovarian cancer. - Participants must have received prior bevacizumab. - Participants with known or suspected deleterious germline or somatic BRCA mutations (as determined by Food and Drug Administration [FDA]-approved test in a Clinical Laboratory Improvement Amendments [CLIA]-certified laboratory) and who achieved a complete or partial response to platinum-based chemotherapy must have been treated with a poly ADP-ribose polymerase (PARP) inhibitor as maintenance treatment. - Participants must have known FRα status based on an FDA approved test.
-Those who are FRα positive must have previously received MIRV, unless the participant has a documented medical exception. - Prior induction plus maintenance is considered 1 line of therapy, even if parts of the treatment regimen (induction or maintenance) are interrupted and/or resumed at a later date, in the absence of disease progression while on active treatment. - A switch/change in regimen due solely to toxicity or participant preference (and not disease progression) is not considered a separate line of therapy.
-Part D: Cohort D1 (Rina-S+carboplatin): - Participants must have platinum-sensitive ovarian cancer. - Participants must have received 1 to 3 prior lines of therapy.
-Cohort D2 (Rina-S+bevacizumab): - Participants must have platinum-refractory, platinum-resistant, or platinum-sensitive ovarian cancer. - Participants must have received 1 to 3 prior lines of therapy for platinum-resistant ovarian cancer (PROC), and up to 4 prior lines of therapy for platinum-sensitive ovarian cancer (PSOC).
-Prior treatments may have included bevacizumab, PARP inhibitor, and MIRV.
-Cohort D3 (Rina-S+pembrolizumab): - Endometrial cancer (any subtype excluding sarcoma). - Participants must have received prior platinum-based chemotherapy for recurrent or advanced disease.
+Part A and B: - Histologically or cytologically confirmed metastatic or unresectable solid malignancy including ovarian cancer (must have epithelial ovarian cancer, primary peritoneal cancer, or fallopian tube cancer), endometrial cancer, non-small cell lung cancer (Part A), EGFR-mutated NSCLC (Part B), breast cancer (hormone receptor positive, HER2-negative and triple-negative) (Part A), mesothelioma or cervical cancer (Part B). - Previously received therapies known to confer clinical benefit. - Measurable disease per RECIST v1.1 for all tumor types other than pleural mesothelioma which will use mRECIST v1.1 at baseline.
+Part C and H: Participants must have histologically or cytologically confirmed metastatic or unresectable epithelial ovarian cancer as specified below. - High grade serous ovarian cancer, primary peritoneal cancer, or fallopian tube cancer (excluding endometrioid, clear cell carcinomas, mucinous, low grade, and those with a sarcomatous or neuroendocrine element) - Participants must have received up to 3 prior lines of therapy.
+Participants may have had up to to 4 prior lines of therapy are allowed if MIRV is locally approved and was used as the last line of therapy.
+Participants must have progressed radiographically on or after their most recent line of therapy. - Participants must have platinum-resistant ovarian cancer. - Participants must have received prior bevacizumab or approved biosimilar. - Participants with known or suspected deleterious germline or somatic BRCA mutations (as determined by Food and Drug Administration [FDA]-approved test in a Clinical Laboratory Improvement Amendments [CLIA]-certified laboratory; or locally approved equivalent) and who achieved a complete or partial response to platinum-based chemotherapy must have been treated with a poly ADP-ribose polymerase (PARP) inhibitor as maintenance treatment. - Measurable disease per the RECIST v1.1 at baseline.
+Part D: Cohort D1: - Participants must have platinum-sensitive ovarian cancer. - Participants must have received 1 to 3 prior lines of therapy.
+Cohort D2: - Participants must have primary platinum-refractory, platinum-resistant, or platinum-sensitive ovarian cancer. - Participants with primary platinum-refractory ovarian cancer must have received ≤2 prior lines of therapy.
+Primary platinum-refractory ovarian cancer is defined as a lack of response or by progression within 91 days after completing front-line platinum containing therapy. - Participants must have received 1 to 3 prior lines of therapy for platinum-resistant ovarian cancer (PROC), and up to 4 prior lines of therapy for platinum-sensitive ovarian cancer (PSOC).
+Prior treatments may have included bevacizumab, PARP inhibitor, and MIRV. - Participants with PSOC must have disease progression on or after maintenance treatment, or at least 6 months (>183 days) or more from the last dose of platinum-based therapy.
+Cohort D3 and D4: • Endometrial cancer (any subtype excluding sarcoma).
+Part F and G: - Participants must have histologically or cytologically confirmed EC. - Recurrent progressive EC (any subtype excluding neuroendocrine tumors, carcinosarcoma, or endometrial sarcoma) following prior therapy. - Participants must have received 1 to 3 prior lines of therapy, and must have progressed radiographically on or after their most recent line of therapy: - Participants must have received prior platinum-based chemotherapy and a programmed death-ligand 1 (PD-[L])1 inhibitor. - Participants who progress >12 months after completion of prior adjuvant or neoadjuvant platinum-based chemotherapy must receive 1 additional cytotoxic systemic treatment prior to enrollment in this study. - Hormonal therapy alone (i.e., without chemotherapy) will not be counted as a separate line of therapy. - Measurable disease per the RECIST Version 1.1 at baseline.
+Part I: - Participants must have histologically or cytologically confirmed high grade serous or endometrioid epithelial ovarian cancer, fallopian tube cancer and primary peritoneal cancer (excluding clear cell, mucinous, or sarcomatous histology, mixed tumors containing any of the above histologies or low grade/borderline ovarian tumors). - Participants must have platinum sensitive ovarian cancer. - Measurable disease per the RECIST Version 1.1 at baseline.
+Part J: - Participants must have high grade epithelial ovarian cancer, primary peritoneal cancer, or fallopian tube cancer including serous, endometrioid, and clear cell carcinomas, and excluding mucinous, low grade, and those with a sarcomatous or neuroendocrine element. - Measurable disease per the RECIST Version 1.1 at baseline.
+Part K: - Participants must have histologically or cytologically confirmed metastatic or unresectable ovarian cancer (must have high grade epithelial ovarian cancer, primary peritoneal cancer, or fallopian tube cancer including serous, endometrioid, and clear cell carcinomas, and excluding mucinous, low grade, and those with a sarcomatous or neuroendocrine element). - Participants must have primary platinum-refractory, platinum-resistant, or platinum-sensitive ovarian cancer. - Measurable disease per the RECIST Version 1.1 at baseline.

 Exclusion Criteria

-- History of (non-infectious) interstitial lung disease (ILD)/pneumonitis that required steroids within the past 2 years, has current ILD/pneumonitis, or where suspected ILD/pneumonitis cannot be ruled out by imaging at screening. - Use of a strong cytochrome P450 3A (CYP3A) inhibitor within 14 days (dose escalation only). - Prior therapy with a topoisomerase 1 inhibitor-based antibody drug conjugate.
+- History of (non-infectious) interstitial lung disease (ILD)/pneumonitis that required steroids within the past 2 years, has current ILD/pneumonitis, or where suspected ILD/pneumonitis cannot be ruled out by imaging at screening. - Prior therapy with a topoisomerase 1 inhibitor-based antibody drug conjugate.
 Note: Other protocol-defined inclusion/exclusion may apply.

 Study Design